Ram Loevy

-Ram Loevy (רם לוי; born August 1, 1940) is an Israeli television director and screenwriter.
-He has written and directed and documentary films that challenge the status quo on such issues as class conflict, torture, the prison system, and the Israeli–Palestinian conflict.
+Ram Loevy (רם לוי; August 1, 1940 – November 30, 2025) was an Israeli television director and screenwriter.
+He wrote and directed documentary films that challenged the status quo on such issues as class conflict, torture, the prison system, and the Israeli–Palestinian conflict.
 In 1993, Loevy was awarded the Israel Prize in Communication, Radio and Television in 1993 for his life's work.

-Loevy is Professor Emeritus of Cinema and Television at Tel Aviv University.
+Loevy was Professor Emeritus of Cinema and Television at Tel Aviv University.

-Biography
+Background

 Ram Loevy was the son of Theodor Loevy, a journalist and his wife Elisa, originally from Poland.
 His father was the editor of the Danziger Echo, a prominent Jewish newspaper in the Free City of Danzig, who had been jailed for publishing anti-Nazi articles in his paper.
 Upon his release he fled to Poland, but that country later expelled him in the months leading up to World War II, under pressure from the authorities in Nazi Germany.
-He and his wife arrived in Palestine just three months before Ram Loevy was born.
+He and his wife arrived in Mandatory Palestine just three months before Ram Loevy was born.

 Loevy grew up in Tel Aviv, where he attended the Carmel School and Municipal High School A. As a boy, he was active in the Scouts and in the paramilitary Gadna program, in which high school age boys and girls undergo paramilitary training in preparation for military service.
 It was in the Scouts that he met his wife Zipora.
 Upon being drafted to the Israel Defense Forces, he served in a Nahal unit that combined military training with agricultural work on a kibbutz.
 He was sent to Kibbutz Gal'ed in northern Israel, near the large Israeli Arab town of Umm al-Fahm.
 He later worked on Kibbutz Sde Boker in the Negev.

 Upon completing his military service, Loevy majored in Economics and Political Science at the Hebrew University of Jerusalem.
 At the same time, he dabbled in theater by participating in student productions, and worked at the national Voice of Israel radio station as a program editor, actor, producer, director, and skit-writer..
 In 1967, upon completing his degree, he traveled to London to attend the London Film School (then known as the London School of Film Technique).
 Loevy's stay in London was cut short by the Six-Day War.
 Loevy returned to Israel to serve in the army.
 Soon after the war, he returned to London to continue his studies and worked as an assistant director at Elstree Studios for the British espionage/science fiction adventure series The Champions.
 At the same time, he was also an announcer for the BBC's Hebrew-language department.

+Loevy suffered from Parkinson's disease, and died on 30 November 2025, at the age of 85.